Dave's Travel Pages

 Greece is one of the most beautiful, and most visited, countries in the world.
 From turquoise-colored seas to grand historical monuments and museums, it is a land rich in history and beauty.

-There's also a few weird facts about Greece that might surprise you!
-Take a look through, and I promise to leave you smiling as well as having learned a little more about Greece.
+I've pulled together some Greek trivia facts for you to take a look through.
+I promise to leave you smiling as well as having learned a little more about Greece!

 Greece isn't called Greece